davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.malloc/index.md

 ==359874==    still reachable: 0 bytes in 0 blocks
 ==359874==         suppressed: 0 bytes in 0 blocks
 ```
 Here valgrind *suspects* that it has detected a memory leak.
 Reading the report can be a bit misleading though.
 It appears the problem occurred inside the `malloc()` function on line 393 of `vg_replace_malloc.c`, but that's highly doubtful.
 So you'll have to look to the next line, indicating that leak originates on the call to `malloc()` on Line 6 of *our* program.
 It says that 80 bytes (indeed `sizeof(int) * 20` == 80) were malloc'd, but never freed before the program terminated.
-Adding a call to `free(buf)` before the program exits would have solved this leak.
+Adding a call to `free(buf1)` before the program exits would have solved this leak.

 **Important** For all programs (starting from this assignment) that you write from now on, valgrind should absolutely be a part of your debugging workflow to save you hours of time.